dayanruben/app-platform/docs/presenter.md

 ```

 Take this function for example.
 Every time `showLogin` is toggled then either `loginPresenter` or `registerPresenter`
-is called with a new state.
+is called with their initial state.
 These presenters only remember their state, if `showLogin` doesn't change.

 The Compose runtime provides `rememberSaveable { }` and `SaveableStateHolder` as solution to save and restore instance
 state within a process or across process death.
 The Recipes app